7.1 CAREER SERVICES

 Judicial Clerkship Opportunities: The Office of Career Services and the Faculty Clerkships Committee work individually with all students interested in a judicial clerkship.
 Each year, OCS updates a Judicial Clerkship Manual in addition to providing programs, individual counseling, and technical support to students in the application process.
 OCS also provides information on state court clerkships and other clerking opportunities.

 Public Interest Careers: The Director of Public Interest Law and Policy serves as a resource for students seeking careers in public service.
-She coordinates educational programs, networking opportunities, and job fairs; maintains an electronic library of public interest job search materials; provides individual counseling to interested students; administers a public interest listserv; and works closely with the Public Interest Law Society, Chicago Legal Foundation, and the Director of Financial Aid to identify and publicize financial support programs that make public interest careers more financially feasible.
-This director also oversees coordination of an international human rights internship program for students who wish to devote their first year summer to this type of experience.
+The Director coordinates educational programs, networking opportunities, and job fairs; maintains an electronic library of public interest job search materials; provides individual counseling to interested students; administers a public interest listserv; and works closely with the Public Interest Law Society, Chicago Legal Foundation, and the Associate Director of Admissions & Financial Aid to identify and publicize financial support programs that make public interest careers more financially feasible.

 Non-Legal Careers: Most of the information in the Office of Career Services is geared toward students pursuing legal careers.
-However, students interested in non-traditional opportunities should arrange for an individual appointment with one of the counselors.
-Law students may also use the University’s Office of Career Advising and Planning Services (CAPS) located in Ida Noyes Hall, 2nd and 3rd floors.
-CAPS maintains information on a wide range of employment opportunities and fellowships.
-More information on CAPS is available at https://caps.uchicago.edu/.
+Students interested in non-traditional opportunities should arrange for an individual appointment with one of the counselors.
+Law students may also use the University’s Office of Career Advancement located in Ida Noyes Hall, 2nd and 3rd floors.
+The Office of Career Advancement maintains information on a wide range of employment opportunities and fellowships.
+More information on the Office of Career Advancement is available at careeradvancement.uchicago.edu.